SuhailArshad1122/add-it/README.md

 # "add-it"

-"add-it" is our 3rd Assignment, given by Honorable Mr. Rajab and Mr. ID Khan App is developed using actix-web Framework.
+"add-it" is our 3rd Assignment, given by Honorable Mr. Rajab and Mr. ID Khan.

+This App is developed using actix-web Framework.

 ## Getting Started